akai-keisanki/akai-keisanki/README.md

 <!-- This isn't the right code to judge -->

-<h2>About akai-keisanki</h2>
+<h2>About <code>akai-keisanki</code></h2>

 赤い計算機 (Akai Keisanki) means "red calculator" in japanese and was chosen entropically by the end of 2023.

 Akai Keisanki (aka.
-'Iago Alves Dias'/'Zìff') is a second year high school student, self-taught in foreign languages and mathematics and a programmer focused on low-level tasks, experimenting and mathematical applications.

-He has an aptitude for exact sciences, such as mathematics and computer science, which gave him experience as a monitor and medals in knowledge olympiads.
+'Iago Alves Dias'/'Zìff') is a 2nd year high school student, self-taught in foreign languages and mathematics and a programmer focused on low-level tasks, experimenting and mathematical applications whose aptitude for exact sciences provided oportunities such as medals in knowledge olympiads and experience as a monitor and as a scholarship holder.

-<h2>About the GitHub page</h2>
+<h2>About This GitHub Page</h2>

 This GitHub page currently works as a short portfolio and a public access to Zìff's favourite code scripts, which is really useful for downloading in other computers without logging in.

 Please note that most of his projects are in <a href = 'https://github.com/Science52101'>Science52101's GitHub Page</a> due to organization preferences.

-<h1>🛠️ Tools used</h1>
+<h1>🛠️ Used Tools</h1>

 <table>
 <tr>